h-mesick/ICS4U-FinalProject/README.md

 ```sh
 $ ./run
 ```
+You may also use Dr. Java to run the program in Java 8.

 For Java 11, Apache Maven is used:
 ```sh
 $ mvn clean javafx:run
 ```
 ## Authors
 - [Evan Zhang](https://github.com/Ninjaclasher)
 - [Max Li](https://github.com/h-mesick)